of Fine Arts

 College of Fine Arts graduates will be able to demonstrate

-an acceptable level of mastery in their major area which
+an excellent level of mastery in their major area which

 will make them competitive with their peers from other comparable